LaughterOnWater/Yosemite-National-Park-Regulations-for-Temporary-Protest-Displays/Rough Draft - Municode Style.md

 ### 7.7 Exceeding Limits
 1. If the number of participants exceeds the permitted amount, park rangers may:
-   a.
-Request that excess participants leave the area
+   - Request that excess participants leave the area
-   b.
-Revoke the protest permit if the organizers fail to comply
+   - Revoke the protest permit if the organizers fail to comply
-   c.
-Issue fines as specified in Section 5.4
+   - Issue fines as specified in Section 5.4

 ### 7.8 Special Considerations
 1. In extraordinary circumstances, the park superintendent may authorize larger crowd sizes, provided that:
-   a.
-Adequate safety measures can be implemented
+   - Adequate safety measures can be implemented
-   b.
-The environmental impact can be mitigated
+   - The environmental impact can be mitigated
-   c.
-The event does not significantly impair the experience of other park visitors
+   - The event does not significantly impair the experience of other park visitors

 2. Such authorizations must be explicitly stated in the protest permit.